 - Ensure compatibility with company values and worker preferences.

 Just keep in mind that with each new goal, there is additional cost in accomplishing it.

 It's a good idea to keep your goals as simple and realistic as possible in the beginning - you can always do more later!

 #3 Determine your budget.

 Labor isn't free.

-Doing it yourself will take a lot of your time; the returns will never be as good as a professionally crafted website.
+Doing everything yourself will take a lot of time; the returns will never be as good as a professionally crafted website.

 If you're just starting out or on a very limited budget, doing it yourself is certainly an appealing option.

 The problem is that even if you go with a "100% FREE" site builder, nothing is ever really free when it comes to websites.
 Servers cost money, software costs money, sites cost money.
 Your time is valuable.
 Do you really want to spend it struggling to create anything less than stellar for your site's purpose and goals?